coly-technologies/coly-technologies.github.io/coly-api.md

 Our data models have several types(or layers) that define our approach.
 Simply speaking, the data lifecycle reveals steps and actions that should be taken to reach them.

-Any model could be either public or private:

-- Public means it's accessible from outside(any API consumers like: frontend applications, client services, widgets, etc.).
-- Private means that such a model would be unreachable from outside and used solely by system internals.
-Usually used to extend [primary models](#primary-models) with computed data. // Why do we share this?

 ```mermaid
 graph LR;
   Group & Person --> Assignment --> Feedback